jck-18/Automated-Essay-Scoring/README.md

 ### Vercel

 When deploying to Vercel, ensure:
-1. You have updated the `MODEL_URL` to point to your cloud storage
+1. You have updated the `MODEL_URL` to point to either the GitHub Release download URL or another cloud storage location
 2. Add `requests` to your requirements.txt if not already present

 ### Other Platforms